 In this Section, only ROs of foreign businesses, which fall within the jurisdiction of the Provincial-level Departments of Industry and Trade (“DOIT”) are focused (ROs of foreign banks, auditing, law firms, tourism organizations, fall within the power of the State Bank of Vietnam (“SBV“), the Ministry of Finance, and the Ministry of Justice (“MOJ“), respectively).
 It is noted that a foreign business shall be entitled to set up one or several ROs, each in a different city or province in Vietnam.

-The Commercial Law dated 14 June 2005 constitutes the legal ground for representative offices and branches of foreign businesses in Vietnam, which is further specified by the Government’s Decree No.07/2016/ND-CP, dated 25 January 2016, detailing the provisions of the Commercial Law on representative offices and branches of foreign traders in Vietnam (“Decree 07”).
+The Commercial Law dated 14 June 2005 constitutes the legal ground for representative offices and branches of foreign businesses in Vietnam, which is further specified by the GoV’s Decree No.07/2016/ND-CP, dated 25 January 2016, detailing the provisions of the Commercial Law on representative offices and branches of foreign traders in Vietnam (“Decree 07/2016”).

-To implement Decree 07, on 5 July 2016, the Ministry of Industry and Trade (“MOIT”) issued Circular No. 11/2016/TT-BCT, detailing all standard forms related to the issuance of licenses to, organizations and activities of representative offices and branches of foreign enterprises in Vietnam (“Circular 11”).
+To implement Decree 07/2016, on 5 July 2016, the Ministry of Industry and Trade (“MOIT”) issued Circular No. 11/2016/TT-BCT, detailing all standard forms related to the issuance of licenses to, organizations and activities of representative offices and branches of foreign enterprises in Vietnam (“Circular 11/2016/TT-BCT”).

-(iv) The scope of operation of the representative office is consistent with that in Vietnam’s Commitments to treaties to which Vietnam is a signatory;
+- The scope of operation of the RO is consistent with that in Vietnam’s Commitments to treaties to which Vietnam is a signatory;

-(v) Where the scope of operation of the representative office is inconsistent with Vietnam’s Commitments or the foreign trader is not located in the country or territory being party to treaties to which Vietnam is a signatory, the representative office can be established only if relevant Ministers, Heads of ministerial agencies (hereinafter referred to as “relevant Ministers”) have given approval for establishment of the representative office.
+- Where the scope of operation of the RO is inconsistent with Vietnam’s Commitments or the foreign trader is not located in the country or territory being party to treaties to which Vietnam is a signatory, the RO can be established only if relevant Ministers, Heads of ministerial agencies (hereinafter referred to as “relevant Ministers”) have given approval for establishment of the RO.

 To establish a representative office in Vietnam, a foreign company must apply for a license issued by the provincial-level DOIT.
 A set of application files for establishment of the representative office must be submitted to the provincial-level DOIT.

-To obtain a seal, the Chief Representative of the representative office or its staff may be required to personally lodge the application due to security reasons.
+To obtain a seal, the chief representative of the representative office or its staff may be required to personally lodge the applications due to security reasons.

 The following documents must be submitted to the licensing authority for obtaining the License:

-(iv) A certified copy and Vietnamese translation of the audited financial statements of the parent company for its latest financial year issued by an auditing company or certificates of fulfillment of tax liabilities or financial obligations of the last fiscal year or equivalent documents as proof of existence and operation of the foreign trader issued or certified by competent authorities where such foreign trader is established;
+- A certified copy and Vietnamese translation of the audited financial statements of the parent company for its latest financial year issued by an auditing company or certificates of fulfilment of tax liabilities or financial obligations of the last fiscal year or equivalent documents as proof of existence and operation of the foreign trader issued or certified by competent authorities where such foreign trader is established;

-(v) Documents on the expected location of the representative office; and
+- Documents on the expected location of the RO; and

-A RO license will be granted within 7 days from the receipt of the satisfactory file.
-The applicant is required to pay the license fee of VND3 million for a license for establishment of a new representative office.
+A license for establishment of a RO will be granted within 7 days from the receipt of the satisfactory file.
+The applicant is required to pay the license fee of VND3 million/license for a license for establishment of a new RO and VND1.5 million/license for re-issuance, amendment, supplementation or extension.
 The license fee would be paid upon the approval of the application file.

-Within 15 days from the date of issuance of the licence, information about the RO shall be publicly published on the licensing agency’s website.
+Within 15 days from the date of issuance of the license, information about the RO shall be publicly published on the licensing agency’s website.

 A RO shall have the following rights and obligations:

-The license of a representative office has a term of five years but not exceeding the remaining effective period of the parent company’s Certificate of Business Registration or the equivalent (for documents having expiry date).
-If the parent company’s business licence or establishment certificate expires, the licence of the representative office will also expire.
-In other words, the term of the representative office cannot exceed any term of existence of its parent company.
-The license of a representative office may be extended upon its expiry unless it commits one of the following violations:
+The license for establishment of a RO has a term of five years but not exceeding the remaining effective period of the parent company’s Certificate of Business Registration or the equivalent (for documents having expiry date).
+If the parent company’s business licence or establishment certificate expires, the license for establishment of a RO will also expire.
+In other words, the term of the RO cannot exceed any term of existence of its parent company.
+The license for establishment of a RO may be extended upon its expiry unless it commits one of the following violations:

 (i) Fail to come into operation for 1 year and fail to enter into transactions with licensing agencies;

-(ii) Fail to submit reports on the operation of the representative office for 2 consecutive years; and
+(ii) Fail to submit reports on the operation of the RO for 2 consecutive years; and

-In addition, the License may be revoked when the representative office committed any of the above-mentioned violations.
+In addition, the License may be revoked when the RO committed any of the above-mentioned violations.